freender/docker-vm/README.md

 ```

-8. Script allows to check out latest docker-compose file and redeploy all images
+9. Script allows to check out latest docker-compose file and redeploy all images

 ```
 ./update.sh
 ```

+Nice to have commands:
-7. In some cases you will need to restart the proxy in order to read, as an example, the Basic Auth, if you set it after your service container is already up and running.
+ - In some cases you will need to restart the proxy in order to read, as an example, the Basic Auth, if you set it after your service container is already up and running.
 So, the way I use to restart the proxy (NGINX) is as following, which has no downtime:

 ```
 docker exec -it nginx-web nginx -s reload
 ```

-8. Show logs
+ - Show logs

 ```
 docker-compose logs -f [service name]
 ```

-9. Clean-up old images and free space
+ - Clean-up old images and free space

 ```
 docker system prune